FergusInLondon/nopasswords/docs/SECURITY.md

 - **Denial of Service**: Rate limiting guidance, session timeouts
 - **Elevation of Privilege**: Challenge validation, session key protection

+Identified threats are labelled within the codebase via the use of `@risk` and `@mitigation` comments.

 ## Security Best Practices

 ### Implementation Guidelines